What is counselling?

 In the first session, I shall tell you if I intend to use a particular model of therapy, for example, CBT (Cognitive Behavioural Therapy).
 I shall explain the model to you and tell you why I want to use it and why I think it will be helpful.

 I will also give you a number of sessions.
-This will not be vague; I shall give a number and explain my thinking behind this.
+This will not be vague; I shall give a number and explain my thinking.

 I shall also tell you what future sessions will be like and what will be required from you.